strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 - responsive styling for 1920 - 500 functioning as desired.
 Refactoring needed to clean up styling and moving styles to their own sheets near components.
 Will be part of the larger refactor for owner dashboard.

+- Returned functionality of finding an order by its id.

 ---

 -- 1 Oct 2025 --